Table of Contents

 - The lung follows its disposition to collapse as far as the thorax allows; air flows out of it.

-Step one and two describe the active inspiration by increasing the thorax, while step three and four address passive expiration.
+Step 1 and 2 describe the active inspiration by increasing the thorax, while step 3 and 4 address passive expiration.

 However, expiration can also be forced.
 For this, the abdominal press of the abdominal muscles is used.
 If the pressure in the pleural space becomes too large, the airways can collapse because of the decreasing pressure difference.
-A resistor outside of the chest, like pursed-lip breathing, can remedy this.
+A resistance outside of the chest, like pursed-lip breathing, can remedy this.

 Compliance and lung hysteresis

 Compliance (C) generally describes the elasticity of a system and is defined as:

-Compliance of the lungs is determined by the elastic characteristics of the connective tissue and by the surface tension of the alveoli.
+Compliance of the lungs is determined by the elastic characteristics of connective tissue and by the surface tension of the alveoli.
 The compliance of the thorax is influenced by parts of the passive and active locomotor system of the torso, i.e., by the ligaments and muscles.

 Plotting volume against transmural pressure yields the lung hysteresis curve, whose slope represents compliance.
 The lung hysteresis of the total respiratory system, i.e., both lung and thorax, is influenced by the intrapulmonary pressure, which is the pressure difference between the alveolar and the atmospheric pressure.
 It has an S-shaped course.
-In the region of normal breathing, it behaves approximately linear.
-Here, the inspiration movement is set against a relatively constant resistant.
+In normal breathing, it behaves approx. linear.
+Here, the inspiration movement is set against a relatively constant resistance.

 Stretching of the chest is dependent on the intrapleural pressure, i.e., the pressure between the intrapleural space and the outer space.
 Its compliance increases for larger volumes.
 The hysteresis curve of the thorax, thus, resembles the course of an exponential function.

 The difference between intrapulmonary and intrapleural pressure is relevant for the stretching of the lung.
-Here, compliance and the steepness of the curve decrease with increasing the filling amount.
-Thus, the lung hysteresis behaves contrary to the hysteresis of the thorax.
-This makes for the S-shaped profile of the curve of the total system.
+Here, compliance and the steepness of the curve decreases with an increase in the filling amount.
+Thus, the lung hysteresis behaves contrary to the hysteresis of the thorax, which makes the curve of the total system S-shaped.

 Pressure change in dynamic respiration